AhkyeongChoe/ahkyeongchoe.github.io/_pages/about.md

   - /about.html
 ---

-I am a MSc Bioinformatics graduate with four years of professional experience as a Bioinformatician in Biotech companies.
-I have expertise in protein engineering using machine learning, gained during my internship at IFF in the Netherlands.
-I am actively seeking opportunities in Bioinformatics and Software Engineering.
+Hi, I’m Ahkyeong.
+I am a bioinformatician, data analyst, and machine learning engineer who loves soving complex problems through AI and data-driven approaches.
+I hold an MSc in  Bioinformatics and have four years of professional experience working as a bioinformatician in biotech companies.

+Drawing on bioinformatics, process optimization, and AI, I tackle challenges across diverse fields.
+For example, I’ve improved a biomarker pipeline, increasing its accuracy from below 50% to 95%, and designed a guideline system that dramatically reduced food waste.

+Beyond data, I enjoy building bridges between cultures and disciplines.
+I’ve supported Korean experts visiting the Netherlands in scientific collaborations, and more recently I’ve been teaching Dutch to Korean learners.

+If you’d like to have a conversation, feel free to reach out anytime at [ahkyeong.choe@gmail.com](mailto:ahkyeong.choe@gmail.com).

 Hobby
 -
 Tegenwoordig ben ik lekker bezig met de Nederlandse taal leren.
 Ik ben erg blij als ik nieuwe en gezellige ervaringen kan krijgen met deze taal.
-Een van mijn doelen met deze taal is Wie is de Mol kijken en het verhaal begrijpen zonder de Nederlandse ondertiteling😎.
+Een van mijn doelen met deze taal is ~~Wie is de Mol kijken en het verhaal begrijpen zonder de Nederlandse ondertiteling~~ om mee te doen aan Wie is de Mol😎.

 Work history